-Previously an academic studying at various MA and PhD programs around the world, it was the Umbrella Movement in Hong Kong in 2014 that changed the direction of Linda Lai.
+Previously studying for various MA and PhD programs around the world, it was the Umbrella Movement in Hong Kong in 2014 that changed the direction of Linda Lai.
 Worried at the lack of places where students in her city could come to exchange views and indulge in their creativity, she set out to provide just that with her cafe and studio Floating Projects.

 Wong Chuck Hang, an area once known for its concrete factories, has recently garnered plenty of hype amongst the creative community with its ever-growing hub of art galleries, fashion studios and independent cafes.
 So, launching her cafe and collaborative arts space Floating Projects in this emerging art district made total sense for founder Linda Lai.
 The fact that the neighbourhood was already very developed in terms of its creative scene was a plus, as it meant that she didn’t have to look too far to find an audience for her young artists.

 Since 2015, there have been 12 artists that have been given exposure through Floating Projects.
-One in particular is video installation artist Kin Choi Li, a former student of Linda’s, whose work is now being collected by art lovers in Europe and the US.
+One, in particular, is video installation artist Kin Choi Lam, a former student of Linda’s, whose work is now being collected by art lovers in Europe and the US.
 The space has also proven to be a surprising hit with foreigners, with artists from Holland, Belgium, the US and Australia asking to exhibit in recent months.

-Impressively, Floating Projects remains completely self-funded by Linda, who relies on donations made from their in house cafe and from events.
+Impressively, Floating Projects remains completely self-funded by Linda, who relies on donations made from their in-house cafe, as well as from events.
 She also has plans to move soon into The Jockey Club Creative Arts Centre, an in-demand art community and multi-disciplinary artists’ centre in Shek Kip Mei.
-The industrial building had been empty ever since the 1970s but, through a sizeable donation of HK$94.4 million from the Jockey Club, reopened its doors in September 2008, providing affordable venues for artists and art groups.
+The industrial building had been empty ever since the 1970s but, through a sizeable donation of HKD 94.4 million from the Jockey Club, reopened its doors in September 2008, providing affordable venues for artists and art groups.
 As she joins forces with this venue and its wider community, Linda’s message encouraging the focus on art for art’s sake can only gain traction.